-Starting April 1, 2017, Goods & Services Tax (GST) will apply to all Indian service providers (including freelancers), traders and manufacturers, once their supply turnover crosses Rs.
+Launched on April 1, 2017, the Goods & Services Tax (GST) applies to all Indian service providers (including freelancers), traders and manufacturers, once their supply turnover crosses Rs.
 20 lakh.
 The GST is an all-in-one tax that subsumes a variety of state (VAT, Entertainment Tax, Luxury Tax, Octroi) and central taxes (CST, Service Tax, Excise Duty).
 GST is to be charged at every step of the supply chain, with complete set-off benefits available.
 The procedure for GST is completely online and requires no manual intervention.
 There will also be a composition scheme under GST for businesses with a supply turnover of less than Rs.
-50 lakh.
+1.5 crore.

 The GST will consolidate Central Excise Duty, Service Tax, VAT, Central Sales Tax, Customs Duty, Central Surcharge & Cess, Octroi, Luxury Tax, Entertainment Tax, Purchase Tax and a few other indirect taxes.
 The GST will apply on all goods and services.
 Even petrol and petroleum products will eventually be subject to it.

 The GST council has decided on a four-tier structure.
 The GST rate will depend on the type of goods and services.
 Currently, the slab rates are 5%, 12%, 18% and 28%.
 The rate for gold is yet to be decided, and will likely to be the lowest of all.

 GST will have a central component (Central Goods and Services Tax or CGST) and a state component (State Goods and Services Tax or SGST).
 Therefore, centre and state will levy GST on all entities.
 Inter-state transactions will attract the Integrated Goods and Services Tax (IGST), to be levied by the centre.